rveldhoven/chocoProxy/README.md

 # Requirements

-You need the following tools installed on a Windows 10 machine:
+You need the following installed on a Windows 10 machine:
   - Python 3.6+ 64bit
   - .Net 4.7.1